 Federal and State Programs, Scholarships, and Tuitions Rates

 The Financial Assistance Department is available to all students in a program attending Midstate College.
-Financial assistance is available for all income levels.
-Federal and State Financial Aid was created to help individuals with costs related to attending school, not to increase the standard of living or provide assets unavailable to the individual through his or her current income situation.
 Any students interested are encouraged to contact the Financial Assistance Office to schedule an appointment to discuss their eligibility.

 The Financial Assistance Office makes every effort to assist students who need financial help while attending college.
 Students and their families are encouraged to visit the Financial Assistance Office to determine eligibility for state and federal programs.
 These programs are briefly outlined in the following paragraphs.